hashicorp/terraform-provider-aws/website/docs/r/sesv2_configuration_set.html.markdown

 ### delivery_options

-The following arguments are supported:
+This argument supports the following arguments:

 * `sending_pool_name` - (Optional) The name of the dedicated IP pool to associate with the configuration set.
 * `tls_policy` - (Optional) Specifies whether messages that use the configuration set are required to use Transport Layer Security (TLS).
 Valid values: `REQUIRE`, `OPTIONAL`.

 ### reputation_options

-The following arguments are supported;
+This argument supports the following arguments:

 * `reputation_metrics_enabled` - (Optional) If `true`, tracking of reputation metrics is enabled for the configuration set.
 If `false`, tracking of reputation metrics is disabled for the configuration set.

 ### sending_options

-The following arguments are supported:
+This argument supports the following arguments:

 * `sending_enabled` - (Optional) If `true`, email sending is enabled for the configuration set.
 If `false`, email sending is disabled for the configuration set.